cadegenn/com_apl_j25/README.md

 -----------

 com_apl is a joomla!
-2.5 component to help members of french association "A Pas de Loup" to manage the association.
+2.5 component to help members of french association "Volontaires Pour la Nature" to manage the association.

 It can GoogleMap API v3 or CloudMade Leaflet to display maps.